 When and where should a carbon filter be used?

-A carbon filter can be used in a variety of situations.
-For example, it can be used at the point of entry (POE) to filter the entire house or at the point of use (POU) to clean water before drinking or cooking.
+A carbon filter finds its use in a variety of contexts.
+For instance, it can be employed at the point of entry (POE) to filter water for the entire house, or at the point of use (POU) to purify water before drinking or cooking.
+Some showerheads incorporate carbon filtration to prevent you from inhaling chlorine gas while bathing.
+Carbon filters can also be part of a reverse osmosis (RO) or ultrafiltration (UF) system.

 Buyer’s guide